redhat-cop/infra.aap_configuration/CONVERSION_GUIDE.md

 These have been combined along with new roles to configure the gateway aspect of AAP.

-It is recomended to use the old collections when interacting with the Ansible Automation Platforms with versions 2.4 or prior.
+It is recommended to use the old collections when interacting with the Ansible Automation Platforms with versions 2.4 or prior.
 While some aspects of the collection may work, it can have unintended changes or behaviors.
 The collections have been revamped to use a single set of connection variables and to standardize variables throughout the collections.

 This guide will go through some of the standard variables what they were before and what to change them to.